jeremiah687677/telegram-scraper-TeleGraphite/README.md

 - Fetch posts from multiple Telegram channels
 - Save posts as JSON files (with contact exports: emails, phone numbers, links)
-- Download and save media files (photos, documents)
+- Download and save media files (photos, documents videos)
 - Deduplicate posts to avoid saving the same content twice
 - Run once or continuously with a specified interval
 - Filter posts by keywords or content type (text-only, media-only)